-Oath or affirmation and verification of the party filing the petition: Sign this form in front of the Clerk of Superior Court, or a notary public.
-By doing so, you are telling the Court that everything contained in the Petition is true.
+Oath or affirmation and verification of Party A: Sign this form in front of a Clerk of Superior Court or a notary public.
+By doing so, you are telling the Court that everything contained in the Petition is true, under penalty of perjury.